gp-micro/glori/README.md

 - conda (I have been using 4.11.0 - I know, I know)
 - Snakemake (I have been using version 8.16.0)
+- The [HISAT2 aligner](https://daehwankimlab.github.io/hisat2/) version 2.1.0 must be compiled ([instructions here](#compiling-hisat2)) and then the path to the directory *containing* the executable must be specified as the `hisat2_path` parameter in `config.yaml`.
+So far I have not been able to run the scripts with a HISAT2 loaded via `bioconda` or via `module load`.

 ## Running